lucas-barake/git-book-cheatsheet/README.md

 ![Git Logo](./Images/git-logo.png)

-A basic cheatsheet encompassing all of the topics explained in the official [Pro Git Book.](https://git-scm.com/book/en/v2) alongside a recopilation of excellent examples presented in Stack Overflow.
+A basic cheatsheet encompassing all of the topics explained in the official [Pro Git Book](https://git-scm.com/book/en/v2) in addition to a recitation of fantastic examples from Stack Overflow.

 <hr>